 Overview

-Clove bud is there for profile.
-In a finished balm or beard oil, it brings a dry, spicy heat that can make a formula smell darker, denser, and more old-school at normal use levels.
+Clove bud is mainly there to shape the scent.
+In a finished balm or beard oil, it brings a dry, spicy heat that can make a formula smell darker, denser, and more old-school even at very low use levels.

 That makes it a control ingredient.
 A trace can sharpen cedar, tobacco, resin, and leather notes; a little too much can flatten the rest of the blend and make the finish feel harsh instead of rounded.
 In shop terms, it is the kind of oil you dose carefully and let supporting notes do the rest.

-Review clove bud as part of the total essential-oil load and against current external guidance; do not let a multi-oil blend give every component its own full budget.
+Review clove bud as part of the total essential-oil load and against current external guidance; when several essential oils are in the blend, check the whole scent load together; each oil does not get its own separate full allowance.